harini1315/qa-portfolio/Swagger-Petstore-QA-Portfolio/05-Jira-Defects/Defect-References.md

 Both requests returned `200 OK`.

+### Expected Result

+Invalid credentials should not result in a successful login response or session token.

+### Actual Result

+The endpoint returned `200 OK` and a session token string despite the invalid password.

-### Expected Result & QA Note
+### QA Note

-- In a production-grade application, the backend should validate passwords and return `400 Bad Request` or `401 Unauthorized` for invalid entries.
-- In this public sandbox environment, this is recognized as an API mock environment limitation rather than a critical application security bug.
+This behavior was observed in the public Swagger Petstore mock environment and may reflect the simplified behavior of the sandbox rather than a production authentication implementation.

 ### Evidence